forward6/tmeh/_episodes/2025-01-28-quantum-navigation-why-gps-wont-cut-it.md

  When the Square-Haired Boss decides to revolutionize office parking through quantum navigation, only a quick-thinking IT intern stands between reality and a multidimensional traffic jam.
 ---

 Step into a world where finding your way involves quantum superposition, cold atoms, and a surprisingly conscious coffee machine.
-Watch as an overzealous boss attempts to disrupt the fundamental forces of navigation, while an IT intern races to prevent spacetime itself from getting lost in the office parking garage.
+Listen as an overzealous boss attempts to disrupt the fundamental forces of navigation, while an IT intern races to prevent spacetime itself from getting lost in the office parking garage.

 {: .callout}
 > **Warning**: Quantum navigation may result in arriving at your destination before you leave, parking in multiple spots simultaneously, or accidentally solving the universe's greatest mysteries during your morning commute.